 I don’t really know too much about these guys except that they’re spiky.
 There are tables and tables filled with spiky plants.

 This guy kind of looks like a hand with a really long middle finger, but mammilla is latin for nipple.
 It’s native to the Pilcaya Mountains of Guerrero, Mexico.

 Here’s what wikipedia has to say about these guys, “Conophytum is a genus of South African and Namibian succulent plants that belong to the Aizoaceae family.
 The name is derived from the Latin “conus” (cone) and Greek “phytum” (plant).
 The plants are also known as knopies (buttons), waterblasies (water blisters), sphaeroids, conos, cone plants, dumplings, or button plants.”
 I kind of want some.
 They’re winter rain growers, so maybe they could live outside here in SF.
 If you REALLY want to get to know Conophytums, you can buy the bible, The Genus Conophytum: A Conograph used for $234.52 on Amazon.

 Kalanchoe tomentosa on cuddly steroids.
-While I was trying to find info on this extra fuzzy guy, I discovered there’s a website called Plants of Disneyland.
-Someone has cataloged 2000 plants in Disneyland, botanical names and all.
-I’m impressed.
-We’ll be blogging about the amazing outdoor gardens at Huntington soon.
+We’ll be blogging about all the amazing outdoor gardens at Huntington soon.
 If you want to check out all 233 pictures we took click here.